shabtronic/SeedCom/README.md

 ```
 271,658,240bps (29MB/s) - untested - which seems like a bug, and is BONKERS :)

-so that would be 0.27 secs transfer time for the full 8MB
+so that would be 0.027 secs transfer time for the full 8MB - which is clearly insanity.

 ## How do I upload files to flash